IAMOWN/CCL/README.md

 # Cosmic-Christ-Love
- An Open Source Projject for the Elemental Grace Alliance
+ An Open Source Project for the Elemental Grace Alliance